korpling/ANNIS/docs/src/mdbook/developer-guide/src/rest-api.md

 The following APIs are currently available:

-- Corpus queries as described by the `annis.service.QueryService` interface
+- Corpus queries as described by the `annis.service.QueryService` [interface](http://static.javadoc.io/de.hu-berlin.german.korpling.annis/annis-interfaces/${project.version}/annis/service/QueryService.html)
-- Administrative tasks as described by the `annis.service.AdminService`
+- Administrative tasks as described by the `annis.service.AdminService` [interface](http://static.javadoc.io/de.hu-berlin.german.korpling.annis/annis-interfaces/${project.version}/annis/service/AdminService.html)

 ANNIS uses the [semantic versioning scheme](http://semver.org/).
 Minor version updates of ANNIS will be backwards-compatible to the APIs described by this documentation.
 There might be further un-official API calls that might change without any